DevExpress/devextreme-documentation/concepts/55 Vue Components/05 Add DevExtreme to a Vue Application/64 Create a Custom Bundle.md

             },
         })

-    In the code snippet above, the following options are presented:
+    In the code snippet above, the following options are used:

     - `esmExternals: true`
     Treat external dependencies (Vue in this case) as ECMAScript modules.

     - `entry: resolve(__dirname, 'main.js')`
-    A main entry file.
-We created it at the step one.
+    A main entry file created at step one.

     - `formats: ['es', 'cjs']`
     Output formats.